NanoWorks-Project/NanoWorks/src/Messaging/README.md

 Publishers publish messages, and consumers subscribe to and consume messages.

-Within RabbitMQ, each message type is assigned an exchange using the fully-qualified name (E.G. "Sample.WebApi.Models.Events.AuthorUpdatedEvent").
+Within RabbitMQ, each message type is assigned an exchange using the fully-qualified name ("Sample.WebApi.Models.Events.AuthorUpdatedEvent").

 Each consumer is assigned a queue, and the queue is bound to all exchanges / message types it is subscribed to.

-**Important Notes**
+---

+### Important Considerations

 Avoid exchange and queue naming collisions by using different RabbitMQ virtual hosts and servers.